solidi/hl-mods/workspace/plan/idea.md

 1. Convert weaponbox to dropped weapon
 1. Snowball fight mutator - all weapons fire / throw snowballs
-1. Have humor ous sound effect with each weapon?
+1. Have humorous sound effect with each weapon?